-- Manage the use of time and be able to systematize actions in order to complete professional and technical tasks within realistic constraints. - Possess the emotional health necessary to effectively use her or his intellect and to exercise appropriate judgment. - Provide professional and technical services while experiencing the stresses of task-related uncertainty (i.e., ambiguous test ordering, ambivalent test interpretation), emergent demands (i.e., "stat" test orders) and a distracting environment (i.e., moderate noise levels, complex visual stimuli). - Be flexible and creative and must be able to adapt to professional and technical change. - Recognize potentially hazardous materials, equipment, and situations and proceed safely in order to minimize risk of injury to self and nearby personnel. - Adapt to working with unpleasant biologicals. - Demonstrate appropriate control of behavior and emotions - Complete all tasks with absolute honesty; perform tasks and record results without bias; be forthright about errors and uncertainty
+- Manage the use of time and be able to systematize actions to complete professional and technical tasks within realistic constraints. - Possess the maturity necessary to effectively use their intellectand to exercise appropriate judgment. - Provide professional and technical services while experiencing the stresses of task-related uncertainty (i.e., ambiguous test ordering, ambivalent test interpretation), emergent demands (i.e., "stat" test orders) and a distracting environment (i.e., moderate noise levels, complex visual stimuli). - Be flexible and creative and must be able to adapt to professional and technical change. - Recognize potentially hazardous materials, equipment, and situations and proceed safely to minimize risk of injury to self and nearby personnel. - Adapt to working with unpleasant biologicals. - Demonstrate appropriate control of behavior and emotions. - Complete all tasks with absolute honesty; perform tasks and record results without bias.